Anabn357/Tableau-Homework/README.md

 1 Story
 A text or markdown file with your analysis on the phenomenons you uncovered from the data.
 Sharing Your Work

+In order to share your work, we are asking that you will save your workbook as a .twbx file so that your TA's can grade them.

+To save your workbook as a .twbx file, you will just need to select "Save As..." from the "File" dropdown.
+Then, select the .twbx option.

+Assessment
+Your final product will be assessed on the following metrics:

+Analytic Rigor

+Readability

+Visual Attraction